Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/dataanalyticssection.md

                     </div>
                     <div class="cardText">
                         <h3><a href="dataanalyticstools.md">Power BI connector</a></h3>
-                        <p>This solution uses your existing investment in Power BI, with a custom connector for enterprise customers who also have an agreement with <a href="https://www.upwork.com/enterprise/">Upwork</a>.
-Power BI also supports integration with more conventional contingent talent program data, making it easier to track data across your programs in one location.</p>
+                        <p>This solution uses your existing investment in Power BI, with a custom connector for enterprise customers who also have an agreement with <a href="https://www.upwork.com/enterprise/">Upwork</a>.</p>
                     </div>
                 </div>
             </div>